Dental Bridge Lansdale, PA

 Traditional Vs. Implant-Secured Bridges

-Traditionally, dental bridges are supported by teeth adjacent to a missing tooth gap.
+Traditionally, dental bridges teeth adjacent to a missing tooth gap support dental bridges.
 These anchor teeth take on a lot of stress because of the pressure of supporting the bridge.
 They wear down faster and are more likely to develop tooth decay.
 We recommend using dental crowns on each of these teeth to put less stress on your natural tooth.
 Even with dental crowns, though, we have to remove natural tooth structure to make room to place them.

 Traditional bridges don’t fully restore your bite function.
-You won’t be able to eat all of the foods you want to because the bridge can’t handle them.
-And traditional bridges need to be readjusted or replaced with time.
-Your jawbone continues to deteriorate and compromises the fit of the bridge.
+You won’t be able to eat all the foods you want because the bridge can’t handle them.
+You need to readjust or replace traditional bridges with time.
+Your jawbone continues to deteriorate, compromising the fit of the bridge.
 Ill-fitting bridges are hard to use and may cause more harm than good.
-Traditional bridges are a faster restoration, though, and they cost less than implant-supported bridges.
+Traditional bridges are a faster restoration and cost less than implant-supported bridges.

 Dental Bridge Treatment

 We will ensure you are in good oral health before you receive a bridge.
-Then, we will take dental impressions.
-These impressions are used to make the bridge prosthetic.
-For patients receiving implant-secured bridges, we will also ensure they have enough bone tissue in the mouth.
+Then, we will take dental impressions, which are used to make the bridge prosthetic.
+We will also ensure that patients receiving implant-secured bridges have enough bone tissue in the mouth.

 Implants require bone tissue to stabilize dental restorations.
 We will place several implants to support a dental bridge.
 The implants will fuse to the jawbone over 3 to 6 months.
 Once the implants have healed, we will attach the bridge.